ballerina-platform/module-ballerinax-github/github4/Package.md

 # Package Overview

-The Github connector has built-in support for operations projects, pull requests, and issues through GitHub GraphQL API.
-It handles OAuth2.0.
-And also it allows to access the organization and repository details.
-Visit [GitHub GraphQL API v4.0](https://developer.github.com/v4/) to learn more about the API.
+The Github connector has built-in support for working with projects, pull requests, and issues through the GitHub GraphQL API.
+It also allows you to access the organization and repository details.
+It handles OAuth2.0 authentication.

 **Project Operations**